-There are five primary heat pipe transport limitations that must be considered during design: viscous, sonic, capillary, entrainment/flooding and boiling.
+As shown in Table 1, there are five primary heat pipe transport limitations that must be considered during design: viscous, sonic, capillary, entrainment/flooding and boiling; see Table 1.
 These limits are a function of many variables including operating temperature, wick selection and fluid properties.
 The most common limit for terrestrial applications is the capillary limit.
-ACT designed a heat pipe calculator to help customers design accordingly.
+ACT developed a heat pipe calculator to help customers design accordingly.

 Table 1.
 Heat Pipe and Thermosyphon Performance Limits.